Atharvaghag/C-Programming/README.md

 # C-Programming
-This repo contains solution of problem statements solved using c programingo
+This repo contains solution of problem statements solved using C programing